History of Ford Motor Company: Soviet Fords and the Gorki

 In May 1929 the Soviet Union signed an agreement with the Ford Motor Company.
 Under its terms, the Soviets agreed to purchase $13 million worth of automobiles and parts, while Ford agreed to give technical assistance until 1938 to construct an integrated automobile-manufacturing plant at Nizhny Novgorod.
 Many American engineers and skilled auto workers moved to the Soviet Union to work on the plant and its production lines, which was named Gorkovsky Avtomobilny Zavod (GAZ), or Gorki Automotive Plant in 1932.
 A few American workers stayed on after the plant's completion, and eventually became victims of Stalin's Great Terror, either shot or exiled to Soviet gulags.
 In 1933, the Soviets completed construction on a production line for the Ford Model-A passenger car, called the GAZ-A, and a light truck, the GAZ-AA.
 Both these Ford models were immediately adopted for military use.
 By the late 1930s production at Gorki was 80,000-90,000 "Russian Ford" vehicles per year.
 With its original Ford-designed vehicles supplemented by imports and domestic copies of imported equipment, the Gorki operations eventually produced a range of automobiles, trucks, and military vehicles.
+Ford's assistance in establishing automobile production played a significant role in the victory of the Soviet Union in World War II—in 1944, Stalin wrote a letter to the U.S. Chamber of Commerce stating that Henry Ford was "one of the world's greatest industrialists".